chaunceygardiner/weewx-loopdata/README.md

-# weewx-loopdata
+# weewx-loopdata – Make your skins come alive!
-Open source plugin for WeeWX software.

 Copyright (C)2022-2026 by John A Kline (john@johnkline.com)